Mayo Clinic Care Network Content

 Pelvic health

-• Sexually transmitted infection (STI) tests.
-You can get an STI from oral, anal or vaginal sex.
-STIs include chlamydia, gonorrhea, syphilis, herpes and hepatitis.
-The human papilloma virus (HPV) and the human immunodeficiency virus (HIV) also can be passed during sex.
-Your doctor might ask you to have regular screenings for HIV and other STIs.
-For some screenings, you only need to give a blood or urine sample.
+• Sexually transmitted infection tests.
+You can get a sexually transmitted infection from oral, anal or vaginal sex.
+These infections include chlamydia, gonorrhea, syphilis, herpes and hepatitis.
+HPV and the human immunodeficiency virus (HIV) also can be passed during sex.
+Depending on your situation, your healthcare professional might suggest that you have regular screenings for HIV and other sexually transmitted infections.

-Vaccines can protect you from the liver infections hepatitis A and hepatitis B. HPV, which can cause cancer of the cervix, also can be passed to you during sex.
-The HPV vaccine is available to children, teens and young adults.
+• Get vaccinated.
+Vaccines can protect you from hepatitis A and hepatitis B. These serious liver infections can spread through sexual contact.
+HPV also can be passed to you during sex.
+HPV can cause cancer of the cervix.
+The HPV vaccine can help prevent most types of cervical cancer and genital warts.
+It is available to children, teens and young adults.